qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   ==================

-  For basic adaptation of this map to get the right characters for you, you could have a look at layers `_RAR`, `_ACC`, and `_DRA`, and look at what you want accessed easily using those layers, reworking them as needed.
-Then see what layers to set for the 2nd and 7th keys on the bottom row.
-For example if one is German and wants media keys, one could put `_RAR` on the 2nd (to have media right), and `_ACC` on the 7th (to have äöëü on the left).
-If this leaves ß awkward on the right, you could move it to the left on that layer.
+  For basic adaptation of this map to get the right characters for you, you could have a look at layers `_RAR`, `_ACC`, and `_DRA`, and then see what layers to set for the 2nd and 7th keys on the bottom row.

-  Another interesting adaptation is to rework the keys on the `_DDL` and `_DDN` "descramble" layers, to for example a whole other language with different letter symbols, or just a usable Qwerty.
-For both BASE layouts there are two dedicated maps (88 keys total), which could be extended by adding a layer like `_ACC` to one side only, and `_DRA` to the other, by pointing the layer hold keys on each of the BASE layers to only one of those.
+  Another interesting adaptation is to rework the keys on the `_DDL` and `_DDN` "descramble" layers, to for example a whole other language with different letter symbols.

+  Todo: To complete this keymap, the Unicode input modes and hexadecimal numbers need to be altered depending on whether 'descramble' is active.
+Unfortunately this turns out to be too tedious for me (Jos B.) to bother with completing, because I almost never even use accented characters anyway.
+Maybe some day I might get to it.

   If you do and it works I could add a link to your map here if you like.